AndreiBarsan/MNC/README.md

 This python version is re-implemented by [Haozhi Qi](https://github.com/Oh233) when he was an intern at Microsoft Research.

+### Fork Information

+This fork of the [original repository](https://github.com/daijifeng001/MNC) contains a few small improvements in the demo script, allowing it to be used to batch process data in a particular folder.

+It also comes with an [associated install script](https://github.com/AndreiBarsan/caffe-setup) which can be used to set this code up on a machine, without requiring root privileged.
+The script is tailored for users of ETH Zurich's Euryale mini-cluster (using slurm and Linux modules), but it can easily be tweaked to work on arbitrary systems.

 ### Introduction

 MNC is an instance-aware semantic segmentation system based on deep convolutional networks, which won the first place in COCO segmentation challenge 2015, and test at a fraction of a second per image.
 We decompose the task of instance-aware semantic segmentation into related sub-tasks, which are solved by multi-task network cascades (MNC) with shared features.
 The entire MNC network is trained end-to-end with error gradients across cascaded stages.